A derived construction of eigenvarieties: Local results

-\begin{prop} For each $i$, $J_B(C_i) = \left((C^{\la}_i)^{N_0}\right)_{\fs}$ is an essentially admissible locally analytic representation of $Y$, equivalently, \end{prop} \begin{proof} This follows from Emerton's strategy \cite{Eme06A}, we give a summary (and a simplification in our setting) as a proof.
+\begin{prop} We use notation after Def \ref{FSP}.
+For each $i$, $J_B(C_i) = \left((C^{\la}_i)^{N_0}\right)_{\fs}$ is an essentially admissible locally analytic representation of $Y$, equivalently, \end{prop} \begin{proof} This follows from Emerton's strategy \cite{Eme06A}, we give a summary (and a simplification in our setting) as a proof.